-T>BS is programmable.
-In PRGM mode the prompt is ignored and the base is expected to be in the Y register, much the same as its FOCAL counterpart D>BS.
-Obviously using zero or one for the base will result in "DATA ERROR".
-The maximum base allowed is 36 - and the custom error message 'BASE>36'' will be shown it that's exceeded (note that larger bases would require characters beyond "Z").
+In RUN mode the maximum base allowed is 36 - and the custom error message "BASE>36" will be shown if exceeded (note that larger bases would require characters beyond "Z").

-The maximum decimal value to convert depends on the destination base, since besides the math numeric factors; it's also a function of the Alpha characters available (up to "Z") and the number of them in the display (length <=12).
-For b=16 the maximum is 9999 E9, or 0x91812D7D600
+When BINVIEW, OCTVIEW and HEXVIEW fall short the execution is automatically transferred to T>BS.
+Then the maximum decimal value to convert depends on the destination base, since besides the math numeric factors it's also a function of the Alpha characters available (up to "Z") and the number of them in the display (length <=12).
+For b=16 the maximum is 99,999 E9, or 0x5AF2D4E08800

 T>BS is an enhanced version of the original function, also included in Ken Emery's book "MCODE for Beginners".
 The author added the PRGM-compatible prompting, as well as some display trickery to eliminate the visual noise of the original implementation.
 Also provision for the case x=0 was added, trivially returning the character "0" for any base.
-The prompt can be filled using the two top keys as shortcuts, from 1 to 10 (A-J), or the numeric keys 0-9.